 I'm an avid reader of The Washington Post and admire your dedication to providing fair and balanced information about current education policy.
 Your recent story about the value of media literacy training for high school students was particularly impressive.

 After earning my journalism degree from The University of Iowa, I accepted a position as a Staff Writer at The Waterloo-Cedar Falls Courier.
 Two years as a general assignment reporter helped me discover my passion for the education beat.

 If you have time, I would love to gain your insight on a few pieces from my portfolio.
 Perhaps my skills can be used in your newsroom.
 I've attached two pieces here for your convenience, as well as my resume.

 Thank you in advance for your consideration.
 Please call me at 205-000-000 or reach out via firstname.lastname@example.org at your earelist convenience.
 I look forward to speaking wiht you soon.

 Elizabeth C. Edwards

-A well-written letter of interest shows that you're proactive about your job search and have a sincere desire to work for the company.
-With a little luck, it can help you make the networking connections you need to become the top candidate when a position does become available.
+A well-written letter of interest shows that you're proactive about your job search and have a sincere desire to work for the company you are contacting.
+With a little luck, it can help you make the connections you need to become the top candidate when a position does become available.
 Now that you know how to write a letter of interest, turn your attention to your resume.
 Since you'll need to submit it along with your letter of interest, be sure that it is current and stands out.
 Start by reviewing these examples of resume objectives and adjusting yours accordingly.
 Then review some resume writing examples for ideas on how to make sure that yours gives you an edge.